michaelmarzella/HECATE_FSE_2025_Industry_Bikes/README.md

 # HECATE_FSE_2025_Industry_Bikes
-This repository contains the necessary files to replicate a series of tests described in (ADD PAPER NAME/LINK?).
+This repository contains the necessary files to replicate a series of tests described in the *HECATE_FSE_2025_Industry_Bikes* paper (ADD LINK/REFERENCE).
 The tests involve using the Hecate tool for test case generation and Simulink models to evaluate system behavior against defined requirements.

 This repository contains a folder called `Replication_Package`.
-The folder contains two Simulink models, a script on them and an initialization file containing model parameters.
+The folder contains two Simulink models, a script to run Hecate on them and an initialization file containing model parameters.

 ## Requirements
 Before running the script, ensure the following software is installed: